Definitions - Staff in Higher Education 2015/16

 Prior to 2012/13 Academic staff are defined as academic professionals who are responsible for planning, directing and undertaking academic teaching and research within higher education provider (HEPs).
 They also include vice-chancellors, medical practitioners, dentists, veterinarians and other health care professionals who undertake lecturing or research activities.

 Non-academic staff are defined as those that do not have an academic employment function.
 They include managers, non-academic professionals, student welfare workers, secretaries, caretakers and cleaners.
+Note that from 2019/20 it is not mandatory for HE providers in England and Northern Ireland to return information about non-academic staff.

 The HESA staff atypical population is an indicator of those individuals who have only atypical contracts within the reporting period.